blog image

 Traditionally trade pricing negotiations were an annual event, with CPG manufacturers and their retail counterparts undertaking an elaborate ritualized dance which, hopefully, ended in mutual agreement.

-More recently, this has been transformed.
+More recently, this has changed.
 The dance floor may look the same, but the partners often come together many times a year.

 This is partly down to the relentless drive to preserve profitability in a ruthlessly competitive market.
 But it is also a result of broader changes ranging from longer-term shifts in shopping habits, to endemic economic and political volatility, which has in turn fueled inflation.
-This has changed how CPG trade pricing models are prepared ahead of those critical pricing negotiations.
+This has changed how CPG teams prepare trade pricing models ahead of those critical pricing negotiations.

 But this approach is no longer fit for purpose.
 More involved and more frequent negotiations mean CPGs need to consider many more factors and evolve multiple scenarios and solutions before they even enter the meeting room.
 This means they must rethink the data and tools they rely on to establish their baseline, produce their forecasts, and finetune their negotiating strategy.

-This article goes into more detail about how the trade pricing landscape has changed, what this means for commercial teams, and what it takes to keep up in this new, highly volatile environment.
+This article goes into more detail about how the CPG trade pricing landscape has changed and what this means for commercial teams.
+And ultimately, what it takes to keep up in this new, highly volatile environment.

 Planning for price negotiations in CPG

 An account manager or sales professional should have a good idea of what they want to get out of a trade pricing negotiation well in advance.
-They will be looking to deliver a result that contributes to the overall profitability goals laid down by HQ and which takes account of the broader context around wage increases, commodity prices, and more, set out by their finance department.
+They will be looking to deliver a result that contributes to the overall profitability goals laid down by HQ.
+These goals take account of the broader context around wage increases, commodity prices, and more, set out by their finance department.

-They will try and balance the percentage increased they are looking to gain against the investment they are able to make with the retailer, whether that is through discounts, contractual spend, or other options.
+They will try and balance the percentage increase they are looking to gain against the investment they are able to make with the retailer.
+Whether that is through discounts, contractual spend, or other options.

 This preparatory work might be at a relatively high level of detail, driven by the overall business strategy.
 This might result in a pricing proposal that matches the company goals, but which might not leave account managers much freedom in their negotiations with retailers.